IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

        DB_HOST : "cos-db-liberty.db.svc"
      ```

-   - Run the following comment to substitute `ENTER_YOUR_ROUTER_HOSTNAME_HERE` with the actual hostname of your keycloak instance:
+   - Run the following comment `sed` to substitute `ENTER_YOUR_ROUTER_HOSTNAME_HERE` with the actual hostname of your keycloak instance and then the command `cat` to display the yaml:

      ```
      sed -i "s/ENTER_YOUR_ROUTER_HOSTNAME_HERE/$(oc get route keycloak -n keycloak  --template='{{ .spec.host }}')/" deploy/overlay-apps/configmap.yaml